Pregnancy, birth and feeding baby during the coronavirus (COVID-19) pandemic

 What restrictions should I follow once I bring my baby home?

 Once you’re home with your baby, you should follow the same guidelines as we’re recommending for everyone at this time.
-Stay at home as much as possible, practise good hygiene and limit the number of people coming into your house to no more than two people at once, who stay 1.5 metres away from you when possible.
+Practise good hygiene and social distancing when you're out or if you and baby have visitors.

 You might have pictured having lots of friends and family coming to see you and meet your baby when you first go home, and feel disappointed that not everyone can meet your newborn baby straight away.
 Remember that the most important thing right now is that you are doing your best to take care of your baby and keep them safe.
 While you are waiting to have visitors, make use of technology to call, video call and send photos of your baby to loved ones.